ToruAI/MEGG/README.md

 # megg

-> **Git-native, contextual memory infrastructure that lives directly in your codebase.**
+> **Git-native, contextual memory infrastructure that lives directly in your directory.**

 **megg** turns stateless AI agents into long-term employees.
 It provides a standardized way for agents to read, store, and manage context directly within your project's folder structure.